Ph.D., Chemical Engineering, University of Illinois at Urbana-Champaign

-Abedin, F. Ye, Q. Song, L. Ge, X. Camarda, K. V., & Spencer, P. (in press).
+Abedin, F. Ye, Q. Song, L. Ge, X. Camarda, K. V., & Spencer, P. (2016).
 Effect of Partition of Photo-Initiator Components and Addition of Iodonium Salt on the Photopolymerization of Phase-Separated Dental Adhesive .
 JOM The Journal of the Minerals, Metals and Materials Society.

 Anwar, R. Camarda, K. V., & Kieweg, S. (in press).
 Mathematical Model of Microbicidal Flow Dynamics and Optimization of Rheological Properties for Intra-vaginal Drug Delivery: Role of Tissue Mechanics and Fluid Rheology .
 Jouranl of Biomechanics.